-- Resolved: The United States ought to prioritize the pursuit of national security objectives above the digital privacy of its citizens. - Resolved: Placing political conditions on humanitarian aid to foreign countries is unjust. - Resolved: Developing countries should prioritize environmental protection over resource extraction when the two are in conflict. - Resolved: Targeted killing is a morally permissible foreign policy tool. - Resolved: Individuals have a moral obligation to assist people in need. - Resolved: The United States is justified in using private military firms abroad to pursue its military objectives. - Resolved: In the United States, juveniles charged with violent felonies ought to be treated as adults in the criminal justice system. - Resolved: The abuse of illegal drugs ought to be treated as a matter of public health, not of criminal justice.
+- Resolved: The United States ought to prioritize the pursuit of national security objectives above the digital privacy of its citizens. - Resolved: Placing political conditions on humanitarian aid to foreign countries is unjust. - Resolved: Developing countries should prioritize environmental protection over resource extraction when the two are in conflict. - Resolved: Targeted killing is a morally permissible foreign policy tool. - Resolved: Individuals have a moral obligation to assist people in - Resolved: The United States is justified in using private military firms abroad to pursue its military objectives. - Resolved: In the United States, juveniles charged with violent felonies ought to be treated as adults in the criminal justice system. - Resolved: The abuse of illegal drugs ought to be treated as a matter of public health, not of criminal justice.

-Note: For novices, the Association designates the following topic for districts to use during the first two months of a novice season: Resolved: Civil disobedience in a democracy is morally justified.
+Note: For novices, the Association designates the following topic for use in September/October, or the first two months of the novice season: Resolved: In the United States, national service ought to be mandatory.
+Coaches are encouraged to check with tournament hosts in their area before exclusively prepping for one topic over another.